The Thrifty Accountant Newsletter

 Why not go all out?
 I use the Microsoft Natural keyboard, which is the odd-looking split keyboard.
 I have been using it for over 15 years, so I can’t remember that well–but I think it didn’t take long to get used to it (and it is a lot more comfortable!)

 The new keyboard has several new features that my old keyboard didn’t have.
 I often use the buttons for the:

 - volume control for music speakers.

 There are several other shortcut buttons that would be handy if I remembered to use them.
 And you gotta like eliminating some of those pesky cords.

 Wireless or not, if you’ve had your keyboard for more than 6-7 years, they’ve improved!

 Where to shop

-If you want to buy from Office Depot, you can sometimes find the chair you want on sale, and get more off by ordering online and using a coupon code from my favorite bargain blog morestuff4less.com which I discussed in newsletter #02.
+If you want to buy from Office Depot, you can sometimes find the chair you want on sale, and get more off by ordering online and using a coupon code.
+I usually check RetailMeNot.com for coupons.

 Also check the prices at Amazon, which is sometimes less expensive.